-Cash and Cash Equivalents and Short-term Investments
+Cash and Cash Equivalents

 Cash and cash equivalents consist of cash in banks and highly liquid investments with original maturities of 90 days or less.

 Highly liquid investments with maturities greater than 90 days and less than one year are classified as short-term investments.
 Such investments are generally money market funds, bank certificates of deposit, and U.S. Treasury bills.